EricRohlfs/blog/docs/belly-button-attributes.md

 Belly button attributes are reactive attributes.
 They are either in or out, but not both.

-The convention to prefix or suffix with in/out is team preference.
+The convention to prefix or suffix with in/out is team preference, but using the word prefix in the rest of the document.

 For elements that are one way in or out, but not reactive, avoid using the 'in' or 'out' prefix.